sudhansh7/Labelbox/README.md

 # Labelbox
 [Labelbox](https://www.labelbox.com/) is the fastest way to annotate data to build and ship artificial intelligence applications.
+This github repository is about building custom interfaces on the Labelbox platform.

 ## Semantic Segmentation (brush & superpixels)
 ![](https://s3-us-west-2.amazonaws.com/labelbox/website/images/pixelwise.gif)